-The Design team or the Design & Build tenderer or the DBO tenderer shall provide a bill of materials for the proposed design.
+The Design team or the Design & Build tenderer or the DBO tenderer shall provide a bill of materials for the proposed design and the EPD results, which shall be reported according to EN 15804.
 The comparison with the reference building shall be written up in a concise technical report that compares the proposed design option(s) and calculates the improvement potential.
+The technical report shall describe how the 'technical points to address' (as set out in Annex 1) have been covered.